 Yeah.
 Me too.
 Hence, the picture.
 Actually, this was me in Rachel’s car with the windows rolled down several years ago, but it’s almost the same kind of facial expression I make when I learn that someone I care about doesn’t support or believe in me so I think it totally goes along with this article.

-What your support system says/thinks really is painful.
+What your support system says/thinks can really be uplifting or painful.
 It just is.
 The words and unbelief from your own flesh and blood or friends cut you hard too, huh?
-The truth is…